eclipse-che/che-theia/README.md

 ## Build container images

 Building images is required only if you make some changes on `Dockerfile`s inside `dockerfiles` folder.
-If it is about testing che-theia extensions or plugins, please refere to [CONTRIBUTING.md](https://github.com/eclipse-che/che-theia/blob/main/CONTRIBUTING.md).
+If it is about testing che-theia extensions or plugins, please refer to [CONTRIBUTING.md](https://github.com/eclipse-che/che-theia/blob/main/CONTRIBUTING.md).

 To build che-theia docker images, please follow [dockerfiles/theia/README.md](https://github.com/eclipse-che/che-theia/blob/main/dockerfiles/theia/README.md) instructions.